Will AI Replace Radiologists?

 Will AI replace radiologists?βΎ

-Which radiology subspecialties are most AI-resistant?βΎ
+What radiology subspecialties are most resilient to AI?βΎ